 Violinist Gregory Lewis is a passionate educator and firmly believes that music education should be accessible to everyone.
-Lewis serves as Assistant Director and Teaching Artist for the Heartbeat Music Project, a non-profit organization which offers tuition-free music education to K-12 students on the Navajo Reservation.
-Heartbeat offers a yearly Summer Academy and Winter Workshop, in addition to year-round programming through local teacher partnerships and the Virtual Lessons Program.
-To learn more about the Heartbeat Music Project, please visit www.heartbeatmusicproject.org.
+Lewis serves as Assistant Director for the Heartbeat Music Project (HMP), a non-profit organization which offers tuition-free music education to K-12 students on the Navajo Reservation.
+HMP offers a yearly Summer Academy and Winter Workshop, in addition to year-round programming through local teacher partnerships and the Virtual Lessons Program.
+To learn more about HMP, please visit www.heartbeatmusicproject.org.

 Lewis is in demand both as a masterclass instructor and adjudicator.
-He has taught masterclasses at the University of Manitoba, Lakehead University, Miami University of Ohio, and the Aspen Music Festival P.A.L.S.
+He has taught masterclasses at the Rice University Shepherd School of Music, University of Manitoba, Lakehead University, Miami University of Ohio, Chamber Music Connection, and the Aspen Music Festival P.A.L.S.
 Program.
 He has adjudicated for the Toronto Kiwanis Music Festival, National Capital Region Kiwanis Music festival, and the Canadian International Children’s Arts Festival.
+As a chamber music coach, Lewis has served on faculty for the Westport Chamber Music Festival and the Bravo International Chamber Music Workshop.

 © Gregory Lewis 2022